Ifex; Ifosfamide for Injection

 If your child is or may be sexually active:

-- Have your child use birth control to prevent pregnancy during care.
-Your child may also need to use birth control for some time after care ends.
+- Have your child use birth control to prevent pregnancy while taking this drug.
+Your child may also need to use birth control for some time after the last dose.
 Talk with your child’s doctor to see if your child needs to use birth control after she stops this drug.

-- If your child is a male and has sex with a female who could get pregnant, they must prevent pregnancy during care and for 6 months after care ends.
-They must use birth control that can be trusted.
+- If your child is a male and has sex with a female who could get pregnant, they must prevent pregnancy during treatement and for 6 months after his last dose.

 - If your child is a male and his sex partner gets pregnant while he takes this drug or within 6 months after his last dose, call the doctor right away.